nrgncorp/nrgncorp/README.md

 My education has also strengthened my knowledge in this field.
 I hold an associate degree in Computer Programming from Istanbul Esenyurt University, and during my high school education, I specialized in Database Programming.

-I have strong knowledge in modern technologies such as React, JavaScript, and Bootstrap, and I am proficient in fundamental web technologies like HTML5 and CSS3.
+I have strong knowledge in modern technologies such as Angular, Typescript, and Bootstrap, and I am proficient in fundamental web technologies like HTML5 and CSS3.
 I also effectively utilize Adobe Creative Suite programs.

 With my creative, analytical, and problem-solving skills, I am motivated to find the best solutions for every project.
 I am collaborative and open to continuous learning and self-improvement.